SFSU-Bethel-Instructional/vmmul-omp-harness-instructional/README.md

     bash ./job-openmp

-For the other codes -- benchmark-blas, benchmark-basic, and benchmark-vectorized -- it is easiest to run these from the command line from an interactive node by typing:
+For the other codes -- benchmark-blas, benchmark-basic, and benchmark-vectorized -- it is easiest to run these from the command line from an interactive node from your build directoy by typing:

     ./benchmark-basic
 or